felix-newman/lux/README.md

 [Lux AI](https://www.kaggle.com/competitions/lux-ai-season-2/overview) is a 2-player strategy game similar to starcraft designed to be played by computer programs.
 It involves the control of many (potentially hundres) of units, managing of different resources and different game phases.
-The goal of the game is to collect as many lichen as possible.
+The goal of the game is to collect as many points in the form of lichen as possible.

 I chose a rule base approach for this competition.
-An screenshot from an example match played by the bot against itself is shown below, the full replay can be watched [here](./replay.html).
+A screenshot from an example match played by the bot against itself is shown below, the full replay can be watched [here](./replay.html) (Unfortunately it is not displayed correctly by Github, you have to download the file separately and open it in the browser).

 ![Screenshot](example.png)

-The large blocks show factories, the small circles are the robots controlled by the players.
-The map is supposed to be hilly with darker fields indicating mountains and ligher fields indicating valleys.
-The two different raw resources of the game are shown in black for ore and light blue for ice.
+The large colorful blocks show factories, the small circles are the robots controlled by the players.
+The map is hilly with darker fields indicating mountains and ligher fields indicating valleys.
+The two different raw resources of the game are shown in black for ore and medium turquoise for ice.
+The light red/blue shaded regions next to the factories are the lichen/points that can be grown from the factories.